 Evidence and testimony

 The rules regarding evidence and testimony are also less technical in administrative hearings.
 But you can

 - introduce relevant evidence,

 - call and examine witnesses and

 You have the right to testify on your own behalf, but even if you choose not to testify the licensing authority can still call you to testify “as if under cross-examination.”16

 It is often useful in conviction-related disciplinary hearings to present evidence showing

 - that your conviction was for a crime that is not substantially related to your profession

 - that you have been rehabilitated from your crime

-About a month after the hearing concludes, the ALJ will make a recommendation to the licensing authority about your case.
+About a month after the hearing concludes, the ALJ will recommend your case to the licensing authority.
 This is called a “proposed decision.”17

 But it doesn’t always happen that way.
 Sometimes the licensing authority disagrees with the ALJ and issues a different disciplinary order.